mcmartins/jsondbfs/README.md

 # README

-JSON FileSystem Database is a JSON database such as MongoDB backed by IO FileSystem operations.<br/>
+JSON FileSystem Database is a JSON database such as MongoDB backed by FileSystem IO.<br/>
 Implemented with **Pessimistic Transaction Locking** approach.<br/>
-All methods are asynchronous and access / filtering is executed in parallel using [async](https://github.com/caolan/async).<br/>
+All methods are asynchronous and accessing / filtering is executed in parallel using [async](https://github.com/caolan/async).<br/>
 Based on [Jalalhejazi](https://github.com/Jalalhejazi), [jsonfs](https://github.com/Jalalhejazi/jsonfs).

 # Dependencies